tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 In this way, hashes are indexed by the key, and thus every key/value pair must have a unique key, which could be a string, integer or, preferably, a symbol (1).

-The symbols are preferable as keys due to their memory advantage; as immutable objects that act as identifiers, symbols hold only one space in memory per symbol.
+The symbols are preferable as keys due to their memory advantage.
+As immutable objects that act as identifiers, symbols hold only one space in memory per symbol.
 So a thousand symbols of identity `:key1` hold only one place in memory (3).
-While hashes have only one unique key, there are instances where multiple different hashes have the same key, which is unique to the individaul hash, but multiplied through the collection of hashes.
+While hashes have only one unique key, there are instances where multiple _different_ hashes will have the same key, which is thus only unique to the individual hash, but multiplied in frequency through the collection of hashes.

 For example: